Alcohol in Skincare Products: Is it Bad for Our Skin?

-In the coronavirus influenced world we’re currently living in, and will likely continue to live in for some time, alcohol hand gels have become a normal part of life.
-Not many of us go out without carrying a little bottle of hand sanitizer, or using it as we enter shops, bars and restaurants.
+In the post-coronavirus influenced world we’re living in, alcohol hand gels have become a normal part of life.
+Not many of us go out without carrying a little bottle of hand sanitiser, or using it as we enter shops, bars and restaurants.

 But why alcohol?
 What does alcohol do in order to sanitise our hands?
 Isn't simple alcohol a dangerous solvent or a harsh preservative?
 If alcohol sanitises our skin against potentially harmful bacteria and viruses, why on earth is it used in regular products designed for use on our skin and hair?
 Why do some skin care products designed for use on the face, contain alcohol?!

-Isn’t it a bit harsh to be using on our skin, especially that of our face?
+Isn’t alcohol a bit harsh to be using on our skin, especially that of our face?
 Well, the short answer is, not always.
 It very much depends on the type of alcohol used in certain skin care products (and we’re not talking vodka vs gin here, either…) and our own particular skin type.